-CBD or cannabidiol is a bioactive compound derived from the hemp plant.
-It is known for its impressive array of health benefits and may help to alleviate the symptoms of anxiety with few or no side effects.
+CBD or cannabidiol is a bioactive compound derived from hemp flowers.
+Well known for its impressive array of health benefits hemp oil may help to alleviate the symptoms of anxiety with few or no side effects.

 Clinical and preclinical studies have shown the therapeutic potential of CBD oil for anxiety, or the feeling of unease we experience when confronted with chronic or acute stressors.
 Anxiety can range from mildly uncomfortable to completely debilitating, and CBD, especially in the form of full-spectrum hemp oil which provides additional benefits associated with the entourage effect, has been shown to play an anxiolytic, or anti-anxiety, role in the body.